 GNSO-NCUC (Non-Commercial Users Constituency)

+GNSO-RySG (Registries Stakeholder Group)

 SSAC

 Of the AC/SOs, only RSSAC did not respond.
-Within GNSO, we did not receive responses from 3 subgroups: Registry Stakeholder Group, Registrar Stakeholder Group, and NPOC)
+Within GNSO, we did not receive written responses from the Registrar Stakeholder Group or from NPOC (Not-for-Profit Operational Concerns Constituency), although NPOC members of the working group have added to this document.

 All responses received are available at the work group wiki, https://community.icann.org/pages/viewpage.action?pageId=59643284

 Review and draft recommendations regarding SO/AC Accountability